sirisian/ecmascript-types/threading.md

 Atomic float addition is not associative, so a parallel reduction over floats produces a result that depends on thread interleaving.
 Where reproducibility matters, accumulate a per-thread partial and sum the partials on the joining thread in a fixed order; that is also faster, since it touches shared memory once per thread rather than once per value.

+A ```shared SoA.<T>``` from the [structure of arrays](soa.md) extension allocates its columns in shared memory.
+Because different fields occupy different columns, threads writing different fields of the same elements never contend for a cache line, which interleaved storage cannot avoid.

 ## Synchronization

 Atomics cover single-location updates.
 For anything larger - guarding a multi-field update, a shared collection, or a handoff between threads - the extension provides ordinary objects with blocking and async methods: